pallavibadhekar-2002/Intelligent-NVR-cv-/README.md

 ▪ Features include:
 - Pose estimation from a live webcam feed.
 - Timer to track duration of detected pose.

 How it works:

 Project 2: Virtual Drawing Canvas

-Overview: A real-time interactive application that enables users to draw digitally on a virtual canvas using hand gestures tracked by a webcam feed.
+ A real-time interactive application that enables users to draw digitally on a virtual canvas using hand gestures tracked by a webcam feed.

 - Functionalities:
   Users can draw lines, circles, rectangles, and freehand shapes.
 Use specific gestures to select drawing modes, colors, or clear the canvas.

 - Technical Specification:
   1.Computer Vision Techniques:
     -Hand landmark detection using MediaPipe Hands.
     -Gesture recognition based on detected finger positions.

  2.Libraries & Tools:
 - OpenCV (camera feed, image processing).
 - MediaPipe (hand tracking, landmark detection).
 - NumPy (canvas management).
+-
 -  Workflow:
    1. Capture webcam feed and extract hand landmarks.
    2. Classify gestures based on landmark positions.
    3. Interpret gestures to draw shapes/colors on a virtual canvas overlay.